netgen-layouts/content-browser-docs/cookbook/javascript_usage.rst

 Using CSS
 ---------

-You need to include CSS file for Content Browser to be displayed properly.
-Once you installed Content Browser plugin you can import styles in your scss file:
+You need to include the CSS file for Content Browser for it to be displayed properly.
+You can import the styles in your SCSS file:

 .. code-block:: css

     @import "@netgen/content-browser-ui/bundle/Resources/public/css/main";

-You also need to configure sass-loader to understand imports from node_modules:
+You also need to configure ``sass-loader`` to understand imports from ``node_modules`` directory:

 .. code-block:: javascript